• Skip to primary navigation

 • Butter - since it's such a small amount of butter, you can use salted or unsalted in this recipe.
 There are no substitutions for it here - butter is important.

-• Baking powder - just a small amount of baking powder gives a bit of puff to the batter so that the cookies develop the crackly appearance.
+• Baking powder - just a small amount of baking powder gives a bit of structure to the batter and that little bit of puff also helps the cookies develop the crackly appearance.

 • Dark chocolate chips - this is optional, but nothing's wrong with more chocolate!